Generalized Wigner-Smith theory for perturbations at exceptional and diabolic point degeneracies

 Recent studies have extended GWS operators to describe parametric spectral shifts in non-Hermitian systems \cite{Byrnes2024a, Byrnes2024b}.
 In particular, Byrnes and Foreman~\cite{Byrnes2024a} demonstrated that a complex analytic treatment of the GWS operator yields compact perturbative formulae for shifts in isolated resonances or anti-resonances associated with the poles and zeros of $\mathbf{S}$.
-Their treatment, however, was restricted to non-degenerate resonances and therefore fails at diabolic points (DPs), where multiple modes share the same frequency \cite{berry1984diabolical}, and exceptional points (EPs), where degenerate modes also become linearly dependent \cite{Miri2019}.
+Their treatment, however, was restricted to non-degenerate resonances associated with \emph{simple} poles of $\mathbf{S}$ and therefore fails at diabolic points (DPs), where multiple resonant modes share the same frequency \cite{berry1984diabolical}, and exceptional points (EPs), where resonant modes degenerate in frequency also become linearly dependent \cite{Miri2019}.
 These degeneracies are not only mathematically rich, but also practically relevant.
-For example, DPs underpin mode-splitting sensors \cite{zhu2010onchip}, while EPs enable enhanced sensitivity, chiral mode control, and topological transport \cite{Lai2019, Zhang2019, Ding2022}.
-A GWS framework that rigorously handles such spectral singularities remains lacking.
-In this work, we address this gap by developing a residue-based formalism that extends earlier perturbative formulae to arbitrary-order DP and EP type spectral degeneracies and naturally reduces to earlier results in the non-degenerate case.
+For example, DPs underpin mode-splitting sensors \cite{zhu2010onchip}, while EPs enable chiral mode control, topological transport, and enhanced sensitivity \cite{Lai2019, Li2023StochasticEP, PhysRevLett.132.243601}.
+A GWS framework that rigorously handles degenerate resonances remains lacking.
+In this work, we address this gap by developing a residue-based formalism that extends earlier perturbative formulae to arbitrary-order DP and EP type degeneracies and naturally reduces to earlier results in the non-degenerate case.
 We validate our derived formula using both analytic Hamiltonian models and electromagnetic simulations, thereby demonstrating its applicability to nanophotonic structures.